Layr-Labs/eigenlayer-docs/docs/risk/risk-faq.md

 **Is EigenLayer a DeFi protocol?**

 No, EigenLayer is not a DeFi protocol.
-EigenLayer is a platform to bootstrap new proof of stake (PoS) decentralized systems.
+EigenLayer is a platform to bootstrap new proof of stake (PoS) systems.
 Through the EigenLayer protocol, users CANNOT engage in any financial activities such as swapping and lending.

-However, for the services built on top of EigenLayer (we call them AVSs, Actively Validated Services), these services could be DeFi applications themselves or support key functionalities in other DeFi protocols.
+However, for the decentralized services built on top of EigenLayer (we call them AVSs, Actively Validated Services), these services could be DeFi applications themselves or support key functionalities in other DeFi protocols.
 These AVSs are external to the EigenLayer contracts.

+Moreover, another class of protocols built on top of EigenLayer is called liquid restaking protocols (LRT).
+They are permissionlessly built on EigenLayer.
+We urge users to do their own research before interacting with LRTs.

 **Does EigenLayer reuse the same economic security?**

 Yes, EigenLayer does reuse the same economic security by enabling different AVSs to share a common economic security base.
-This concept, known as 'pooled security.'
-Similar to how various dApps share Ethereum's economic security, EigenLayer aims to let different decentralized PoS networks share the same economic security base.
+This concept is known as 'pooled security.'
+Similar to how various dApps share Ethereum's economic security, EigenLayer allows different decentralized PoS networks share the same economic security base.

 Pooling allows various AVSs to contribute to a larger, shared economic security base, enhancing economic safety.
 This is because the cost to compromise any individual AVS increases significantly.
 For instance, consider 100 AVSs each with \$1M in economic security versus 100 AVSs sharing \$1B in economic security.
 The cost to attack any single AVS in the pooled system has effectively multiplied by 100.

 In addition to pooled security, EigenLayer lets each AVS acquire additional attributable security.
-Unlike pooled security, attributable security is specific to each AVS and can only be slashed by that AVS.
-This arrangement guarantees customers unconditional safety.
+Unlike pooled security, attributable security is specific to each AVS and can only be slashed by one AVS.
+This arrangement guarantees AVS customers unconditional safety.

 Imagine a bridge protocol with a shared security base of \$1B and an attributable portion of \$100M.
-If a malfunction occurs, the protocol can assure the AVS customer that up to \$100M can be compensated through the attributable part.
+If a malfunction occurs, the protocol can assure the AVS customer that up to \$100M can still be securing the bridge through the attributable part.
 Attributable security also enables the flexible scaling of economic security.
 As an AVS, you can adjust your security budget based on user demand, catering to varying user needs at different times.

 Furthermore, EigenLayer achieves economies of scale by allowing AVSs to share the same underlying smart contract infrastructure.
 If a DeFi application uses services from five different AVSs and requests \$100M in unconditional safety, these AVSs can collectively purchase attributable security instead of each buying \$100M individually.
-This is feasible because if any of them fail, the \$100M will be compensated to the DeFi protocol.
+This is feasible because if any of them fail, the \$100M will could be compensated to the DeFi protocol.

 In conclusion, EigenLayer not only allows AVSs to share economic security but also enables individual AVSs to acquire additional security.
 The combination of pooled and attributable security allows EigenLayer to flexibly scale economic security and achieve economies of scale for unconditional safety.

 **Why is EigenLayer's contract licensed under BSL?**

 EigenLayer's core contract operates under BSL due to the numerous market forces at play.
 EigenLayer is not isolated; it operates within a broader ecosystem.
 Innovators can utilize the comprehensive decentralized trust network of the Ethereum economy with EigenLayer, eliminating the need for new token creation.

 Without the need for a new token, this makes it easy for other entities, particularly those with extensive product distribution, to replicate and utilize the code.
 This situation applies to AVS building on EigenLayer and EigenLayer itself.

 In scenarios where major LSTs have a much larger distribution and no new token is required for new networks, it becomes crucial to establish boundaries to safeguard open innovation.
 This protection ensures that individual LSTs do not consume open innovation and that existing protocols are not easily copying AVS designs.
 Consequently, EigenLayer's core operates under the BSL, transitioning to the MIT (Massachusetts Institute of Technology) license after two years, a practice also followed by some AVSs.